BarrieFitzgerald/Coursera_Get_Clean_Data_Course_Project/README.md

 After the merger of two sets of data, lables are added. and extra data (data not needed) were excluded.
 Only the mean and standard deviation variables were kept.

-About the exporting of the data set
+About the exporting of the dataset
 -------------------------------------
 Once the data set has been created, the script will export the dataset as a tab-delimited file called "tidy.txt."
+Direct link to dataset: https://github.com/BarrieFitzgerald/Coursera_Get_Clean_Data_Course_Project/blob/master/tidy.txt

 About the Code Book
 -------------------